trungleviet-agilityio/k8s-training/docs/notes/phase-3-networking-services-eks/README.md

 - Expose applications using Services and Ingress
 - Control traffic with NetworkPolicies
 - Understand service discovery and DNS
+- Use Helm to manage Kubernetes applications and dependencies
 - Deploy and manage applications on AWS EKS
 - Understand EKS networking architecture (VPC CNI, ENIs, subnets)
+- Provision and manage AWS Application Load Balancers from Kubernetes Ingress resources